digital-asset/daml-katacoda/scripts/7_daml_repl.md

 As an exercise, try to allocate another party `Bob` and issue an `exerciseCmd` to make `Alice` follow `Bob`!
 Step by step you can build your social network.

-Everything you learned for DAML scripts also works in the DAML REPL!
-This can be a powerful tool to run through your DAML code and check the ledger state with queries and `debug` statements.
+Everything you learned for Daml scripts also works in the Daml REPL!
+This can be a powerful tool to run through your Daml code and check the ledger state with queries and `debug` statements.